Release date: Fall 2021

 - Here are just some of the best electric cars right now

-- Here's what you need to know about public chargers
+- Everything you need to know about the Rivian R1S

 So the R1T has a massive potential audience, and while this all-electric pickup isn’t cheap, it’s certainly not the the most expensive pickup out there, with Ford, Dodge and Chevrolet all offering options that take their vehicles up to a similar level to Rivian’s R1T.
 In EVs the R1T will have to compete with the GMC Hummer and Tesla Cybertruck.